shannihilator/CandidateAD/README.md

 <br>

 Step 5.
 Once, I had the functionality I needed on the front end, the next layer was to add styling.
 I made the application web-responsive and added some styling, so that it wasn't too ugly.
 Again, with the limited time, I made the MVP fairly basic, design-wise.
-Altogether, this app is like an ugly,layered cake, looking from the user stand point.
-But I hope you'll agree that the code inside is pretty tasty!
+Altogether - looking from the user stand point - this app is like a basic, ugly, layered cake.
+But I hope you'll agree, that the code inside is pretty tasty!
+Thanks for checking it out!

 <br>